Install CloudBees CD/RO within Kubernetes

 This section provides detailed instructions on installing CloudBees CD/RO within Kubernetes.
 Depending on your needs, you can:

-To help you get started, you can also watch our demo installation:
+To help you get started, you can also watch the CloudBees demo installation:

 Installing CloudBees CD/RO in Kubernetes demo